SShaDe: scalable shape deformation via local representations: Results

 \subsection{Pose transfer}

-Another possible use-case scenario for our method is the deformation of a shape into the pose of some other shape.
-For testing our method in this setting, we manually edit the rest pose of the \texttt{centaur} mesh and the \texttt{cat} mesh from the TOSCA dataset to obtain two new meshes that are semantically similar to the original, but presenting some different features.
-We notice that the new meshes are in one-to-one correspondence with the original shapes, share with them the same connectivity, and are aligned in the 3D space.
+Another possible use-case scenario for our method is the transfer of the pose of a shape into the one of another shape.
+To demonstrate the effectiveness of our method for this task, we manually edit the rest pose of the \texttt{centaur} mesh and the \texttt{cat} mesh from the TOSCA dataset to obtain two new meshes that are semantically similar to the original but present different features.
+Notice that the new meshes are in one-to-one correspondence with the original shapes, share the same connectivity, and are aligned in 3D space.
 Given the rest pose $\M$ from the TOSCA dataset, the edited mesh $\S$ in the rest pose, and a mesh $\M'$ representing the subject $\M$ in a different pose, we want to compute a deformation $\S'$ of $\S$ representing the edited subject in the pose provided by $\M'$.
-We remesh the original mesh $\M$ into a low-resolution shape $\N$, and follow a process similar to the one we describe in \Cref{sec:results:isometric}.
-However, instead of computing the local representation of $\M$ onto $\N$, we use the one-to-one correspondence between $\M$ and $\S$ to compute the local coordinates of the vertices of $\S$ onto the triangles of $\N$.
+We remesh the original mesh $\M$ into a low-resolution shape $\N$, and follow the process summarized by \Cref{fig:diagrams}b.
+The procedure is similar to the one we describe in \Cref{sec:results:isometric} but instead of computing the local representation of $\M$ onto $\N$, we use the one-to-one correspondence between $\M$ and $\S$ to compute the local coordinates of the vertices of $\S$ onto the triangles of $\N$.
 Then, we reconstruct the mesh $\S'$ representing the edited mesh $\S$ into the target pose provided by $\M'$.

-In \Cref{fig:pose-transfer} we show two examples where we deform our edited \texttt{centaur} and \texttt{cat} meshes from the rest pose to another pose defined by a mesh representing the corresponding original subject.
-Despite some minor visual artifact, we achieve visually plausible results with about 2 seconds of computation for each examples.
+In \Cref{fig:pose-transfer} we show two examples where we deform our edited \texttt{cat} and \texttt{centaur} meshes from the rest pose to another pose defined by a mesh representing the corresponding original subject.
+Despite some minor visual artifact, we achieve visually plausible results in \textasciitilde 2 seconds of computation for each example.
+Additionally, as mentioned in \Cref{sec:method}, our method allows us to define the local reference frames onto the triangles, instead of the vertices.
+By performing the same experiment onto the full-resolution meshes and defining the local reference frames at the vertices (as in ~\cite{melzi:2019:gframes}) we obtained meshes of inferior visual quality, showing the additional benefits in using our pipeline.